Repulsive fermions and shell effects on the surface of a sphere: Stoner instability on the surface of a sphere

+For a partially filled shell, the chemical potential coincides with the Hartree-Fock Fermi energy, Eq. (\ref{Fermi energy interacting unb}).
+Therefore, the delta function is satisfied precisely for the $l = l_F$ term in the summation.
+This yields a formally divergent denominator, which immediately forces the critical interaction to vanish, $g_{2D,c} \to 0$.
+On the other hand, for a completely filled shell (as discussed in the first Section), the chemical potential is not well defined, and in general it does not coincide with any discrete energy level.
+Instead, it is constrained within the energy gap between the Fermi shell and the lowest unoccupied shell.
+As a result, the argument of the delta function in Eq. (\ref{critical g T=0}) is always zero for any integer $l$, causing a divergence in the critical interaction strength, $g_{2D,c} \to +\infty$, as overcoming the energy gap would require a finite energy penalty.

-As the temperature increases, the peak structure is gradually washed out, and the curves converge toward the semiclassical result, as the discreteness of the energy spectrum can be neglected and excited states become thermally available, similarly of what discussed in the non-interacting thermodynamics.
+As the temperature increases, the peak structure is gradually washed out, and the curves converge toward the semiclassical result, as the discreteness of the energy spectrum can be neglected and excited states become thermally available, similarly to what discussed in the non-interacting thermodynamics.

-The critical interaction strength at $T=0$ thus depends in a non-trivial way on the number of fermions on the sphere, unlike what happens in the flat two-dimensional gas, Eq. (\ref{semiclassical critical}), where at $T=0$ is density independent and is given by $g_{2D,c}=2\pi\hbar^2/m$.
+The critical interaction strength at $T=0$ thus depends in a non-trivial way on the number of fermions on the sphere, unlike what happens in the flat two-dimensional gas, Eq. (\ref{semiclassical critical}), where at $T=0$ is density-independent and is given by $g_{2D,c}=2\pi\hbar^2/m$.

 Fixing the particle number $N$ and solving the number equation (\ref{HF equilibrium densities}) numerically, simultaneously with Eq. (\ref{Stoner criterion g critical}), allows us to determine the temperature dependence of the critical interaction strength and to plot the dimensionless gas instability phase diagram, which is shown in Fig. \ref{fig 2}-(b).
 At high temperatures, the behavior is indistinguishable from the semiclassical solutions, while shell effects manifest themselves at sufficiently low temperatures (when the discreteness of the spectrum cannot be ignored).
 Moreover, the numerical results confirm that $g_{2D,c} \to 0$ as $T \to 0$, except for magic numbers where $g_{2D,c} \to +\infty$.
 Finally, in the phase diagram, stability (instability) regions appear above (below) the semiclassical solution due to shell effects already observed in the non-interacting case, which strongly characterize the gas behavior at low temperatures.